Cartasiane/Keson-spectral-improver/README.md

 - The first time the bot runs it automatically downloads the appropriate stand-alone `yt-dlp` binary for your OS/architecture and caches it in `bin/`.
 If you prefer to ship your own executable, set `YT_DLP_BINARY_PATH` to point to it.
 - Authorized user IDs are persisted to `data/authorized-users.json`, so unlocking survives restarts.
 Delete the file if you need to revoke all users quickly.
 - Concurrency is capped by `MAX_CONCURRENT_DOWNLOADS`; bump it up (e.g., `5`) only if your host has the bandwidth/CPU for multiple yt-dlp processes.
+- Requests beyond `MAX_PENDING_DOWNLOADS` are rejected immediately with a friendly "queue is full" response so the bot cannot be overwhelmed while long transfers are active.
+- Spectral quality hints require FFmpeg and significant CPU time.
+Leave `ENABLE_QUALITY_ANALYSIS` unset unless you really need the metadata.
 - FFmpeg is required for embedding album art/metadata.
 If it’s missing, yt-dlp falls back to plain downloads and the bot will log warnings; install it via `brew install ffmpeg`, `apt install ffmpeg`, etc.